 Roscosmos, the Russian space agency, announced the results of the investigation on the failure of the mission of the Progress M-27M cargo spacecraft.
 The problem was found to be in the separation system between the spacecraft and the third stage of the Soyuz 2-1a rocket used to launch it.
 A new Progress mission to bringh supplies to the International Space Station could be scheduled for early July, probably using a Soyuz-U rocket, the version used until recently.

-A few hours ago the SpaceX Dragon spacecraft ended its CRS-5 (Cargo Resupply Service 5) mission for NASA splashing down without problems in the Pacific Ocean about 400 km (about 260 miles) off the coast of California.
-The Dragon left the International Space Station yesterday evening, American time.
+A little while ago the SpaceX Dragon spacecraft ended its CRS-6 (Cargo Resupply Service 6) mission for NASA splashing down without problems in the Pacific Ocean a little more than 200 km (a little more than 150 miles) off the coast of California.
+The Dragon left the International Space Station a few hours earlier.

 The mini-shuttle X-37B blasted off atop an Atlas V 501 rocket from Cape Canaveral.
 The launch seems to have gone well but ULA (United Launch Alliance), which manages it, broadcat the images providing information on the progress of the operations just for a few minutes.
 That’s because the mission of this spaceplane is carried out by the US Air Force and is partially covered by military secret.

 The fundraiser for the solar sail LightSail™ designed by The Planetary Society really started with a bang: in a few days $499.032 were pledged.
 The goal was to collect $200,000 so it was already possible to achieve the second stretch goal to support operations in orbit for four months.
 The Kickstarter campaign will continue until June 26, 2015.